blockchaintp/sextant/docs/users/management.md

 **Ryan** is a basic user with write permissions on a specific resource.
 He may see and update information about the users permissioned on the specified resource.

-**Jimmy** is an admin user with no permisions on any resource.
+**Jimmy** is an admin user with no permissions on any resource.
 He may add and update user information.

 **Ivo** is an admin user with read permissions on a specific resource.
 He